How to Backup MySQL to DigitalOcean Space

-You need to tell SnapShooter how often you wish to have backups, currently, we support up to hourly backups.
+You need to tell SnapShooter how often you wish to have backups.
+We support hourly backups.
 You can also set Timezone and Daily backup time.
-We will then take your daily backup at this time/timezone and tag it as daily.
-If you have more than daily backups, we will offset the other backups on this.
+We will take your daily backup at this time/timezone and tag it as daily.
+Finally, we will offset the other backups.

-When a backup is completed SnapShooter will then proceed to prune your backups based on your rules.
-This way we keep your backups in the most efficient way while also keeping a far horizon
+When a backup is completed, SnapShooter will prune your backups based on your rules.
+This way, we keep your backups most efficiently and far horizon.

 Your setup is now complete

-We recommend you test your new configuration by pressing the Backup Now Button, as backups happen in the background you can expect a small delay (20s) before the backup will start
+We recommend you test your new configuration by pressing the Backup Now button.
+However, as backups happen in the background, you can expect a slight delay (the 20s) before the backup starts.

-Once you backup has completed you will be able to see it in the backup table
+Once your backup has been completed, you can see it in the backup table.

-Depending on your compression level and the size of the backup it may take time to complete.
-Every minute SnapShooter will go and check the process to see how far it has got.
-Using the Log button you can see the latest state the backup is in.
+It may take time to complete depending on your compression level and the backup size.
+For example, SnapShooter checks the process every minute to see how far it has gotten.
+Then, you can see the latest state the backup is in using the Log button.

-When the MySQL has completed you will be shown the restore guide for if you ever needed to recover the database
+When MySQL has been completed, it will show you the restore guide if you ever need to recover the database.